pitchmuc/launchpy/docs/synchronizer.md

 By default, the method will sync the components present in the library as they are in the library.
 If the `publishedVersion` is set to True, it will try to sync the version that has been published in the base property to the targets.\
 If the `libraryLinked` is set to `False` and the `publishedVersion` is set to `False` (default), it will try to sync the latest version of the components present in the base property library to the targets.\

+## syncExtensions

+This method allows you to sync the extension(s) from the base property to the target properties.\
+It will check if the extension is already installed in the target property, if not, it will install it if you have used the forceCreation parameter.
+Note that we cannot guarantee the same version as only the latest version is available for installation.\
+If the extension(s) is already installed, it will check if the settings are the same, if not, it will update the settings to match the base property.\
+Arguments:
+* regex : OPTIONAL : If you want to filter the extensions name to sync based on a regex pattern.
+Default: None (sync all extensions)
+* forceCreation : OPTIONAL : If set to True, will force the creation of the extension even if it already exists.
+Default: False

+## syncDataElements
+Synchronizing the data elements in the base property to the target properties.
+Arguments:
+*  regex : OPTIONAL : If you want to filter the data elements to sync based on a regex pattern.
+Default: None (sync all data elements)
+*  forceCreation : OPTIONAL : If set to True, it will sync the data elements even if they do not exist in the target properties.
+If set to False, it will only sync the data elements that already exist in the target properties.
+Default: False.
+*  publishedVersion : OPTIONAL : If set to True, it will sync the latest published version of the data elements.
+Default: False.

+## SyncRules
+It will synchronize the rules in the base property to the target properties.
+Arguments:
+*  regex : OPTIONAL : If you want to filter the rules to sync based on a regex pattern.
+Default: None (sync all rules)
+*  forceCreation : OPTIONAL : If set to True, it will sync the rules even if they do not exist in the target properties.
+If set to False, it will only sync the rules that already exist in the target properties.
+Default: False.
+*  publishedVersion : OPTIONAL : If set to True, it will sync the latest published version of the rules.
+Default: False.

 ## createTargetsLibrary